 Joe Rogan has become something of a household name with hosting the UFC fights and Netflix stand up comedy specials.

-What started more than a decade ago as nothing more than a comedian getting high with friends and recording his authentic, unfiltered and thought provoking conversations has quickly become one of the most watched and listened to platforms on the planet.
+But what started more than a decade ago as nothing more than a comedian getting high with friends and recording his authentic, unfiltered and thought provoking conversations has quickly become one of the most watched and listened to platforms on the planet.

 With more than 1,300 episodes recorded (and new episodes being released every week), The Joe Rogan Experience has risen through the ranks and become the average Joe’s (no pun intended) go-to source for information on everything from politics to health to relationships to success.

 Considering the sheer abundance of content that Joe has produced and the 2.5 hour average run time of his podcasts, it can be hard to determine which shows are worth your time and which ones aren’t.

 I’ve listened to (literally) hundreds of Joe’s podcasts over the years and found that the following episodes stand above the rest.